rhahn28/the-forge-ai/README.md

 ## 🌟 What Makes The Forge Special?

 Unlike chatbots like ChatGPT or Claude that provide single responses, The Forge uses **Agentic AI**— specialized AI agents that collaborate, reason, and execute complex workflows.
 This is a major advaancement from conversational AI to **action-oriented AI systems**.
-Most commercially available AI is capable of this, but the owners intentionally block this.
+Most commercially available AI is capable of such tasks, but the owners intentionally block agentic chaining.

 ### What's the difference between Chatbot vs Agentic AI